 A restaurant has been taken over by a new management team.
 The restaurant is located in the centre of a small country town that attracts many tourists.
 It has previously received only average ratings for its food, customer service and food hygiene standards.

-The new management want to improve these ratings and also include ratings for environmental sustainability.
+The new management want to improve these ratings.

 Suggest a variety of ways in which the management could help the restaurant to score high ratings for: